Steeple Renovation FAQ

 • What church service disruptions should we expect for funerals, weddings, first communion, or special events?

-We expect taking outdoor photos to be a challenge since scaffolding will be blocking some of the building from the fall of 2025 and could continue into the summer of 2026.
+We expect taking outdoor photos to be a challenge since scaffolding will be blocking some of the building from the late summer of 2025 and could continue into the summer of 2026.

 • What other significant projects should we expect in the next few years?

-The front church steps, the North handicap ramp and concrete steps need to be replaced, adding a church protective security system, and the rectory roof.
+The front steps of the church, the north handicap ramp and concrete steps all need to be replaced.

-• What happens if we don’t get enough money donated or if there are cost overruns?
+• What will happen if we don't raise enough money or there are project cost overruns?

 The parish might need to borrow the money, attempt another fundraiser, or put off other